UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

+# FUEL ITEMS
+Some items should act more as fuel then regular items.

+## For example:
+Compost bin:
+If targeting 4 botanic items, delete all target items and generate 15 points -->
+Manure: (has botanic trait)
+This item does nothing.
+its main purpose is to be used as "fuel" (by compost bin in this scenario)

 ## World slots:
 Buyable slots/rerollable slots should be able to exist in the WORLD PLOT.
 This... would be extremely beautiful.